awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https.md

 # Using HTTPS with CloudFront<a name="using-https"></a>

-For web distributions, you can configure CloudFront to require that viewers use HTTPS to request your objects, so connections are encrypted when CloudFront communicates with viewers\.
-You also can configure CloudFront to use HTTPS to get objects from your origin, so connections are encrypted when CloudFront communicates with your origin\.
+For web distributions, you can configure CloudFront to require that viewers use HTTPS to request your objects, so that connections are encrypted when CloudFront communicates with viewers\.
+You also can configure CloudFront to use HTTPS to get objects from your origin, so that connections are encrypted when CloudFront communicates with your origin\.

-If you configure CloudFront to require HTTPS both to communicate with viewers and to communicate with your origin, here's what happens when CloudFront receives a request for an object\.
-The process works basically the same way whether your origin is an Amazon S3 bucket or a custom origin such as an HTTP/S server:
+If you configure CloudFront to require HTTPS both to communicate with viewers and to communicate with your origin, here's what happens when CloudFront receives a request for an object:

 1. A viewer submits an HTTPS request to CloudFront\.
 There's some SSL/TLS negotiation here between the viewer and CloudFront\.
 In the end, the viewer submits the request in an encrypted format\.